Botox Injections: Purpose, Procedure, Risks and Results

 It’s fascinating that the advantages of Botox reach treating those affected by excessive sweating.
 Botox has been proven to inhibit sweat glands and thereby stifle the assembly of sweat.

 The proper name for this medical condition is Primary Axillary Hyperhidrosis.
-Doctors began to note that patients who received Botox were less sweaty, and in 2004, it had been approved as a sweat reducing drug.
+Doctors began to note that patients who received Botox were less sweaty.
+Therefore, in 2004, it had been approved as a sweat reducing drug.

 3.Overactive Bladder Treatment